MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 ## Goals

 * **Enable installation of web apps (same-origin).**
-* Complement `beforeinstallprompt` for platforms that do not prompt.
+* Complement `beforeinstallprompt` for platforms that do not prompt for installation of web content.
 * Allow the web app to report to the installation origin the outcome of the installation.
 * Enable UAs to supress potential installation-prompt spam.